Includes instruction and recipe book. The recipe nets four loaves of bread at a time.

 Hand Crank Bread Dough Makers were a popular bread machine before electricity and even up until the 70s.

-8 qt stainless steel bowl and dough hook replaces the original aluminum tub.
+8 qt stainless steel bowl and dough hook to replace the original aluminum tub.
 Yoke and handle are made of cast alloy.

 Bowl measures 12" in diameter X 6-1/2" tall.